 We spend a lot of time considering social situations

 Our perception and our self-concept are both formed by our social interactions.
 One method of forming our self-concept is through the reflected appraisal approach, where we imagine how other people may see us.
 Another way would be through the social comparison process where we think about how we compare to people in our groups.
 Sometimes we do this comparison in an upward manner where we essentially rate ourselves, against people who are far more accomplished than we are.
 On other occasions, we may engage in downward social comparison where we contrast our abilities against those who are less able than us.

 We analyse and explain the behaviours of others

 In a process called attribution, we often try to analyse the behaviours of others.
 Why did they get angry?
 Was it something within them like an anger management issue, or did it simply stem from the situation that they were put in?

 Love and social psychology

-Another main importance of social psychology is that it attempts to decode and demystify love, a powerful human emotion that has baffled scientists through millennia, and still continues to.
-Through various theories that have been dominant through time, the psychology attempts to at least understand what love is, why we fall in love and whether there is really something outside of science within the emotion.
+Another main importance of social psychology is that it attempts to decode and demystify love, a powerful human emotion that has baffled scientists through millennia and continues to.
+Through various theories that have been dominant through time, psychology attempts to at least understand what love is, why we fall in love and whether there is really something outside of science within the emotion.

-So if you are wondering why studying social psychology is so important, the answer in a nutshell, is that it helps you retain better control over your actions and also helps you understand the actions of others better.
-This could potentially be helpful in dealing with a varied group of individuals be it at work, during studies or within your own home.
+So if you are wondering why studying social psychology is so important, the answer, in a nutshell, is that it helps you retain better control over your actions and also helps you understand the actions of others better.
+This could potentially help deal with a varied group of individuals be it at work, during studies or within your own home.
 Interested to study social psychology?
 Then why not enrol on our accredited programme on social psychology and start gaining the skills to help you navigate your social surroundings with more ease?